cognominal/sv-piano/README.md

 ## Sheet Music Pipeline (disabled)

+Flip showSheet in the code to true if you want it.
+Deliberately no UI do do it.

 The `/api/partition` endpoint converts MIDI to MusicXML using `music21`.
 The `/midi` page posts the selected MIDI file and renders MusicXML with OpenSheetMusicDisplay.